wangyu-2012520/DockCompose_Implementation/README.md

 entrypoint - Entrypoint sets the command and parameters that will be executed first when a container is run.

-cmd - The main purpose of a CMD (Dockerfiles) / command (Docker Compose files) is to provide defaults when executing a container (it is more like an argeument passing to executing file).
+cmd - The main purpose of a CMD (Dockerfiles) / command (Docker Compose files) is to provide defaults when executing a container (it is more like an argeument passing to executing container).
 These will be executed after the entrypoint.
 For example, if you ran docker run <image>, then the commands and parameters specified by CMD / command in your Dockerfiles would be executed.